Lochipi/AirbnbDataExploration/README.md

 You can access the dataset [here](http://insideairbnb.com/get-the-data/)

 #SQL STATEMENTS USED
---IN
+- IN
---SELECT
+- SELECT
---WHERE
+- WHERE
---ORDER BY
+- ORDER BY
---LIMIT
+- LIMIT
---WILD CARDS *
+- WILD CARDS *
---DISTINCT
+- DISTINCT
---NULL
+- NULL

 #Operators
---AND
+- AND
---OR
+- OR
---NOT
+- NOT